- Rhinoplasty surgery is performed to correct functional or cosmetic issues of the nose.

 “The best results from these old Masters do not parallel those obtained from top rhinoplasty surgeons today.
 Whether you like it or not, progress is inevitable and the new masters of today produce better results than the masters of yore,” he concludes.

-» If you are considering rhinoplasty, you should consult with a board-certified plastic surgeon to consider your specific case and determine which procedure is best for you.
-Use Zwivel’s directory to locate an expert surgeon in your area.
+» If you are considering rhinoplasty, you should consult with our medical review panel and determine which procedure is best for you.